 - You can create up to 500 shared analyses per property.

-- You can import up to 10 segments per analysis.
+- You can apply up to 10 segments per analysis.

-Analysis will sample data if more than 10 million events are part of a particular analysis query.
+You can use Analysis to quickly perform custom queries on large amounts of data.
+However, your analyses may be based on sampled data if more than 10 million events are part of a particular analysis query.